Skip to main content

 CPSY 317 Syllabus

-This is an introductory course designed for those without biological or medical training to provide a firm basis in practical neurophysiology and psychopharmacology.
+This course provides a firm basis in practical neurophysiology and psychopharmacology.
 Course foci include the structure and functions of the nervous system, interactions of other organ systems, principles of pharmacodynamics and pharmacokinetics.
-The material is presented from a clinical orientation with illustrative case examples.
-Boundaries of practice and practical issues of assessment and referral are covered in depth.
-Prerequisites: 216, 218, 318.
-Can be taken concurrently with practicum.
-(3 units)
+Students explore the neurophysiological mechanisms of psychotropic medications and their interactions with behavior.

-This course examines the biological basis for neonatal to early childhood development and behavior.
-Emphasis is placed on an understanding of the positive and negative effects of environment on early brain development and their sequalae in later life, including development and behavior in adolescence, adulthood and old age.
-Prerequisites: 216 and 218.
+This course investigates the biological basis for neonatal to early childhood development and behavior.
+Emphasis is placed on an understanding the positive and negative effects of environment on early brain development and their sequalae in later life, including development and behavior in adolescence, adulthood and old age.

 Supervised counseling experiences in community services such as juvenile probation, mental health, community colleges, etc. To be taken in the second half of the counseling program, after completion of the counseling core.
 Weekly seminars for consultation and discussion with a supervisor on such topics as case management and evaluation, referral procedures, ethical practices, professional and client interaction, confidential communication, and inter-professional ethical considerations.
 By permission only; must begin in fall quarter.
 Arrangements with site must be made before the beginning of fall quarter.
 Enrollment of 331A is typically very small.
 Meetings with professor are individual and ongoing.
 Prerequisites: Nine core classes; 311, 315, 317, and 318.
 (3 units per term; 6 units required)